Which town in the heart of the Périgord Vert is one of the major centres of cutlery?

 What is the Coulobre?

-The Coulobre is a legendary winged monstrous reptile that could live on land, on water and fly.
-It lived in a cave near Lalinde on the Couze cliff: it was said that the beast was so big that when its head drank the water of the Dordogne its tail was on top of the cliff.
+The Coulobre, a legendary monstrous winged reptile that could live on land, water and in the air, lived in a cave near Lalinde on the Couze cliff: the beast was said to be so large that when its head drank the water of the Dordogne, its tail was at the top of the cliff.
 It inspired great fear.
-It was said that it kidnapped the inhabitants, the boatmen, and took them to its lair to devour them.
+It was said to kidnap the inhabitants, the boatmen, and carry them off to its lair to devour them.

-Brantôme is known for his manuscripts, all published after his death.
-He wrote extensively about the great people of his time and of the generations immediately preceding it.
-He has been called "the valet de chambre of history" because of the intimate details he gave about some of his characters.
-His chronicles of the 16th century give a vivid and biting view of his time.
+Brantôme is best known for his manuscripts, all of which were published after his death.
+He wrote extensively about the great figures of his time and of immediately preceding generations.
+He has been called "History's valet de chambre", because of the intimate details he gave about some of his characters.
+His 16th-century chronicles offer a biting, vivid vision of his time.